 - Stress Reduction: Assessment of stress level and techniques/tips for managing stress.

-- Short-term Counseling: Face-to-face, phone, or video sessions to help address emotional issues, and problems with alcohol or drugs for yourself or someone you care about.
+- Short-term Counseling: Face-to-face, phone, or video sessions to help address emotional issues, or problems with alcohol or drugs for yourself or someone you care about.

 - Grief Counseling: Supportive counseling and consultation for individuals and families who have experienced a loss.